 - Finishing point – Lagos

-- Walking surface – a mix of soft sand (dunes, beaches) and footpath with short parts on the gravel road.
+- Walking surface – a mix of soft sand (dunes, beaches) and footpath with parts on the gravel road.

 - Route marking – blue & green markers